stamat/youtube-background/README.md

     // the element that the video background is attached to. `firstElement` from the above example console.log(firstInstance.element);

+    // the element of the video player, meaning either an iframe in case of YouTube and Vimeo, or a video element console.log(firstInstance.playerElement);

+    // the video player object, meaning either a YouTube or Vimeo player object, or a video element in case of HTML5 video console.log(firstInstance.player);

+    // the type of the video, can be `youtube`, `vimeo` or `video` console.log(firstInstance.type)

     // play the video
     firstInstance.play();